Port Aransas Fishing Calendar: What’s Biting Month by Month

 8 hours (offshore)Federal snapper (when open), mahi-mahi, kingsFull-day anglers ready for structure fishing

-10 to 12 hours (offshore)Wahoo, blackfin tuna, sailfish, mixed pelagicsSerious anglers chasing trophy fish
+10-12 hours (offshore)Wahoo, blackfin tuna, sailfish, mixed pelagicsSerious anglers chasing trophy fish

 Species Currently Closed or Restricted